wcfrobert/wthisj/README.md

 ### 5.0 What The Heck is J?

-ACI-318 defines the parameter $J_c$ as a property "analogous to polar moment of inertia".
+ACI-318 defines $J_c$ as a property "analogous to polar moment of inertia".
 However, this terminology is misleading.
 It is perhaps better to think of $J_c$ as purely an empirical constant rather than something theoretically rigorous.
 To understand why, let's go back to first principles.
-Recall from mechanics of materials a few key equations:
+Recall from mechanics of materials some key equations:

 $$\mbox{planar moments of inertia about X axis: } I_x=\int y^2dA$$